Anastasija-C/jenkins-blueocean/README.md

 # jenkins-blueocean
-Repo for the Jenkins homework, for the DevOps course at FCSE.
+Jenkins homework repo for the DevOps course at FCSE.